-A horizontal balance sheet is a financial statement with additional columns to show changes in the amounts of assets, liabilities and equity of a business over multiple years.
+A horizontal balance sheet is a financial statement with additional columns to show changes in the amounts of assets, liabilities, and equity of a business over multiple years.
 This makes it easier to see the financial performance of a business as multiple years are on one page.

-How do I check a balance sheet for mistakes?
+How do I check for mistakes?

-What notes are typically prepared for the balance sheet?
+What notes are typically prepared?

 The notes (or footnotes) on the balance sheet contain information that is critical to properly understanding and analyzing a company’s financial statements and are used to inform a reader about significant accounting activities like commitments made by the company, potential liabilities & losses and procedural changes.
 The notes contain information that is critical to properly understanding and analyzing a company’s financial statements.

-A few examples of footnotes in the balance sheet could include claims against the company, methods of depreciation or the method of valuing inventory.
+A few examples of footnotes in the balance sheet could include claims against the company, methods of depreciation, or the method of valuing inventory.

 Where does accumulated depreciation go?

 The accumulated depreciation account should go on the asset side of the balance sheet.
-Accumulated depreciation is the cumulative total amount of depreciation that has been reported as expense on the income statement and is increased with a credit and decreased with a debit because its function is to decrease the cost of a company asset as it loses value over time.
+Accumulated depreciation is the cumulative total amount of depreciation that has been reported as an expense on the income statement and is increased with a credit and decreased with a debit because its function is to decrease the cost of a company asset as it loses value over time.

 What is a pro forma balance sheet?

-A pro forma balance sheet makes estimates on the future effects on assets, liabilities and net worth after applying assumptions and projections to the current performance of the company.
+A pro forma balance sheet makes estimates on the future effects on assets, liabilities, and net worth after applying assumptions and projections to the current performance of the company.

 What accounts appear on a balance sheet?